 Recruitment Consultants are unashamedly sales-trained and commercially minded, and when you take those skills and couple them with a deep-rooted understanding of their clients, the result is professional representation from someone who knows how to sell ‘you’ – your experience, skill set, competencies and values – and leverage those elements with the non-negotiables of the client.

 Moreover, once an offer is on the table, your Consultant will act as negotiator (sometimes arbitrator) with the Client in order to not only cover off some of the basics like remuneration and package, but set expectations around notice periods, start dates and the finer details of your contract.
 All without you having to have any forced or awkward conversations at the early stage in your relationship.

 Support for legal professionals does not end once an offer has been accepted either.
 Many agencies will proactively offer guidance if required around resignation, how to combat counteroffers, and keep lines of communication open between all parties as you work your notice or are put on garden leave.

-Whilst the world is still arguably in a state of flux in many ways across the economical spectrum, we are seeing real confidence once again in the UK Legal Sector with firms that are committed to their growth strategies and bringing in talent that supports their vision.
-As demand outstrips supply in several practice areas including Conveyancing, Family and Private Client, legal professionals who are now thinking beyond notice periods will find that now is a good time to strike and take action.
+Whilst the world is still arguably finding its feet again after the pandemic and seismic shifts on attitudes concerning the world of work, we are seeing real confidence once again in the UK legal sector with firms that are committed to their growth strategies and bringing in talent that supports their vision.
+As demand outstrips supply in several practice areas, legal professionals who are now thinking beyond notice periods will find that now is a good time to strike and take action.

 About Clayton Legal